EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 :::

 ::: warning Required UE Project Setting
-Make sure to have the setting "Support Compute Skin Cache" in Project Settings > Engine > Rendering > Optimizations enabled for grooms to render properly when bind to a skeletal mesh.
+Make sure to have the setting "Support Compute Skin Cache" turned on in Project Settings > Engine > Rendering > Optimizations for grooms to render properly when bound to a skeletal mesh.
 ![3](./images/groom/4.png)
 :::